refayathaque/devops-on-GCP-with-tf-and-github/README.md

 - Create tf IAM resources for BigQuery to access sample data object in Storage bucket & transfer ✅
   - "When you load data into BigQuery, you need permissions that allow you to load data into new or existing BigQuery tables and partitions.
 If you are loading data from Cloud Storage, you'll also need access to the bucket that contains your data." - [Doc](https://cloud.google.com/bigquery-transfer/docs/cloud-storage-transfer#required_permissions)
 - Create tf resources for Pub/Sub topic & subscription 🚧
-  - _DLP API sample Java code we will be using in subsequent steps requires_
+  - _Required for DLP API sample Java code we'll be using in subsequent steps_
 - Create, test & deploy container image (to Container Registry) using code found [here](https://github.com/googleapis/java-dlp/blob/main/samples/snippets/src/main/java/dlp/snippets/InspectBigQueryTable.java) - parent [repo](https://github.com/googleapis/java-dlp) for other DLP samples 🚧
   - Figure out how to build the project structure to execute sample DLP API code below
     - Going with the simple maven project archetype by running `mvn archetype:generate -DarchetypeGroupId=org.apache.maven.archetypes -DarchetypeArtifactId=maven-archetype-simple -DarchetypeVersion=1.4`.
-Provided `inspectbigquerytable` for both group id and artifact id and went with the defaults for version and project (which was already set to `inspectbigquerytable`)
+When prompted, provided `inspectbigquerytable` for both group id and artifact id and went with the defaults for version and project (which was already set to `inspectbigquerytable`) ✅
-    - More information on maven archetypes [here](https://maven.apache.org/guides/introduction/introduction-to-archetypes.html)
+    - _More information on maven archetypes [here](https://maven.apache.org/guides/introduction/introduction-to-archetypes.html)_
   - Modify the `pom.xml` file based on what's in the GCP repo above - [link](https://github.com/googleapis/java-dlp/blob/main/samples/install-without-bom/pom.xml)
-    - Only added the dependencies, not sure if everything else is needed, if errors arise later will revisit
+    - Only added `dependencies` and `properties`, not sure if everything else is needed, if errors arise later will revisit ✅
-  - Modify main Java file(s) with code found in GCP repo above
+  - Modify main Java file(s) with code found in GCP repo above ✅
+  - [Run](https://github.com/googleapis/java-dlp/tree/main/samples/snippets#running) the maven project with code above successfully - `mvn exec:java -Dexec.mainClass="inspectbigquerytable.InspectBigQueryTable"`
   - Add `cloudbuild.yaml`
   - Deploy to Container Registry
   - Create associate tf resources like Cloud Run, Cloud Build, IAM, etc.